JJ/santa-markdown/letter.md

 Red Nose Reindeer a note, which he dutifully carried pricked in one of his smaller antlers.

-"Should we go back to Perl6 then?".
+"Should we go back to Perl6 then?"

 ## Processing Markdown with Perl6